DestinedArts/cs116aLab1/README.md

-## About
+# About
 Lab 1 - Triangle Intersection with Mouse Ray

-A mouse ray and the 3D intersection point with the pyramid.
-Draw a little sphere at the point of interesection.
+A mouse ray and the 3D intersection point with the pyramid with a big sphere drawn at the point of interesection.
 The code should work from any camera position and on any triangle of the pyramid.

-## Notes
+**Code Editor**: Visual Studio<br>
+**Library**: OpenGL (openFrameworks)

+# Notes<br>
+random notes taken during class

 **ofApp.cpp**<br>
 * setup = initialization; called once
 * draw = default 60Hz drawn every frame